 Welcome to the website of Altarnun Parish Council

-(St Nonnas - The Cathedral on the Moors)
+(St Nonnas - The Cathedral on the Moor)

-The parish of Altarnun lies on the eastern side of Bodmin Moor, 8 miles from Launceston and covering 15,014 acres is the largest Parish in Cornwall.
-From the rugged landscape of Bodmin moor in the west of the parish, across to the unspoilt villages of Altarnun and Bolventor, which boasts the world renowned Jamaica Inn and to the picturesque farmland and rural hamlets in the east, the true diversity of rural Cornwall is reflected here.
-It has been inhabited since the Neolithic period and remains of this occupation and also that of the Bronze and Iron Ages can still be found.
-The Doomsday Book recorded seven settlements within the present parish boundaries.
+The parish of Altarnun lies on the eastern side of Bodmin Moor and covering 15,014 acres, is the largest in Cornwall.
+From the rugged moorland in the west of the parish, across to the unspoilt villages of Altarnun and Bolventor which boasts the world renowned Jamaica Inn, to the picturesque farmland and rural hamlets in the east, the diversity of rural Cornwall is reflected here.
+It has been inhabited since the Neolithic period and the remains of this occupation and also that of the Bronze and Iron Ages can still be found.
+The Doomsday Book recorded seven settlements within the present parish boundaries, Altarnun then known as Penpont.

-We are proud of our rural environment and work with the community to protect, preserve, and continually improve it for the benefit of parishioners and visitors alike.
-Latterly our efforts have been aimed at: the provision of sufficient affordable housing for local people, road safety and traffic management concerns, the installation of a public access defibrilator and the replacement of the public conveniences in Altarnun Village centre, following the closure of the original facilities by Cornwall Council.
+We are proud of our rural environment and work with the community to protect, preserve, and continually improve it for all.
+This has included, seeking the provision of sufficient affordable housing for local people, road safety and traffic management improvements, installing a public access defibrilator and building public conveniences in Altarnun, following the closure of the original facilities by Cornwall Council.

-PLANNING: For recent planning applications and decisions being made during the Caronavirus pandemic please refer to our Planning page on this web site.
+PLANNING: For recent planning applications and decisions being made during the Covid19 pandemic please refer to our Planning page-click the link: Parish Council>Planning

-More modern evolvements are a thriving primary school and preschool, numerous sports and social clubs, for both the young and more mature and our twinning with Gueltas in Brittany, France.
+More modern evolvements are a thriving primary school and preschool situated just up the hill at Five Lanes, numerous sports and social clubs, for both the young and more mature and our twinning with Gueltas in Brittany, France.